AhmedMaher309/AhmedMaher309/README.md

 Here are some ideas to get you started:-->

 - 🔭 I’m a senior computer engineering student at Cairo university
-- 🌱 I’m currently learning about AI, machine learning, and backend developement
+- 🌱 I’m currently learning about AI, and backend developement
-- 👯 I’m looking to collaborate on large scale projects
+- 👯 I’m looking to start collaborating on open source projects
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ahmed-maher-337649213)